nais/cli/README.md

 puts them in `current` folder.
 The applied `aivenApplication` has a default `expireAt` and is set to 1 day.

-To gain access be sure to update your [topic](https://doc.nais.io/persistence/kafka/#creating-topics-and-defining-access) resource & ACLs and add `username` to your `Topic`.yaml ACLs and apply to your namespace.
+To gain access be sure to update your [topic](https://doc.nais.io/persistence/kafka/#creating-topics-and-defining-access) resource & ACLs add `username` to your `Topic`.yaml ACLs and apply to your namespace.

 When secrets is extracted you can install and use [kcat](https://github.com/edenhill/kcat) (kcat is the project formerly known as kafkacat) in preferred way.